Remove People From Photos: 6 Clients, One Editable Canvas

 A staff designer at an agency receives images that have already been triaged by a producer.
 A freelancer receives whatever the client had on their phone.
 The quality range is wide and the volume is constant.

-Voss tracked her inbox for one quarter before adopting an editable AI canvas.
-Of the 312 photos clients sent her over 13 weeks, 41% had at least one person in the background who had no business being in the final asset — a teammate walking through, a customer at a neighboring table, an extra in a sample shoot the client had quietly cropped from.
-Another 22% had distracting elements: an old logo on a shirt, a competitor product on a shelf, a piece of branded packaging from a previous campaign.
+Jordan tracked her inbox for one quarter before adopting an editable AI canvas.
+Across a quarter of client submissions, a large share arrived with at least one person in the background who had no business being in the final asset — a teammate walking through, a customer at a neighbouring table, an extra in a sample shoot the client had quietly cropped from.
+Many more had distracting elements: an old logo on a shirt, a competitor product on a shelf, a piece of branded packaging from a previous campaign.
 Almost nothing arrived ready to use.

 The Launch Upgrade: One Canvas, Remove-People + Refine + Resize

 She kept Photoshop installed.
 She opens it once a month, for hero campaign imagery where the client has paid for craft.
-For the other 95% of weekly deliverables, the editor handles it.
+For nearly all weekly deliverables, the editor handles it.

 A 5-Step Client-Image Workflow

-This is the loop Voss now runs for nearly every retainer photo:
+This is the loop Jordan now runs for nearly every retainer photo:

 1. Triage.
 Open the client photo in the AI Image Editor.
 Identify the unwanted elements — background people, old branding, distracting clutter.